NIH 2023 Data Management and Sharing Policy (DMS Policy)

 • PHS 398 Career Development Award Supplemental Form

-• The requested direct costs to support the activities proposed in the DMS Plan must be indicated as “Data Management and Sharing Costs” as follows:
+• The requested direct costs to support the activities proposed in the DMS Plan must be included in their appropriate cost categories:

 • PHS 398 Modular Budget Form: as text embedded within the Additional Narrative Justification